Aadarsh-Keshri/MatMul_Challenge/README.markdown

 **Note**:
 - All implementations use 1D arrays with 16-byte aligned memory (`aligned_alloc`) for cache and vectorization efficiency.
 I chose this approach in every implementation because flattening 2D matrices into 1D arrays is more about how they are represented in memory than about the logic of matrix multiplication.

-## Benchmark Results and Assembly Analysis
+## Benchmark Results and Assembly Codes

-This section presents benchmark results, assembly analysis, and performance insights.
+This section presents benchmark results and assembly codes of the respective programs.

 1. `naive.cpp`:
     - **Benchmark Result**:
-        - Only Scalar Optimization:
+        - Non-vectorized Optimization:
           ```bash
           ----------------------------------------------------------------------
           Benchmark                            Time             CPU   Iterations